-WVU will contact the host institution to establish a consortium agreement.
+WVU will send a copy of the completed consortium agreement to you and your host institution.
 This is a contract between two institutions that recognizes student registration at each location for financial aid purposes.
-Only one of these institutions can administer Title IV and State financial aid.
+Only one of these institutions can administer Title IV and state financial aid.
 Financial aid will not be disbursed until a completed consortium agreement has been received.

 You will receive an email confirmation when the consortium is sent to the host institution and another email once the consortium agreement has been completed informing you that this is a contract and that withdrawing from courses can impact your aid.

 If your financial aid is more than your institutional charges with WVU, when your aid disburses as payment on your account for the semester, you will receive a refund of the difference.
 That refund should first be used to pay any institutional charges with the other/host institution where you are attending for your transient coursework.
 You must maintain enrollment in and complete the reported coursework.